bodo-ai/PyDough/documentation/functions.md

 # 3. Exactly 12 hours from now
 # 4. The last day of the previous year
 # 5. The current day, at midnight
+# 6. The first day after the start of the current quarter
 TPCH.CALCULATE(
    ts_1=DATETIME('now'),
    ts_2=DATETIME('NoW', 'start of month'), ts_3=DATETIME(' CURRENT_DATE ', '12 hours'),
    ts_4=DATETIME('Current Timestamp', 'start of y', '- 1 D'),
    ts_5=DATETIME('NOW', '  Start  of  Day  '),
+   ts_6=DATETIME('now', 'start of quarter', '1 d'),
 )

 # For each order, truncates the order date to the first day of the year